BLACK CRESTED GIBBON

-Living in small family groups of as few as six to eight members, the black crested gibbon is active during the day, foraging for fruit and other foods.
-At night, he seeks tall, thick trees with large crowns for sleeping.
-Researchers note that this gibbon will choose sleeping trees that afford access to food and quick escape paths.
-He is territorial by nature, but scientists note that he will retreat from human encroachment in his habitat, a factor thought to contribute to his limited range today.
+Living in small family groups of six to eight, black crested gibbons are active during the day, foraging for fruit and other foods.
+At night, they seek tall, thick trees with large crowns for sleeping.
+Researchers note that they choose sleeping trees that afford access to food and quick escape paths.
+They are territorial by nature, but scientists note that they retreat from human encroachment in their habitat, a factor thought to contribute to their limited range today.

-In China’s Central Yunnan, primatologists found that the black crested gibbon sleeps with his long arms wrapped around bent knees and his head leaning down.
+In China’s Central Yunnan, primatologists found that the black crested gibbon sleeps with their long arms wrapped around bent knees and head leaning down.
 Some, but not all, individuals seek the same place in the same tree each night for sleep.

 As with many gibbons, black crested gibbons are equipped with a special throat sac below the chin that helps amplify their melodic songs and yodeling calls.
 So unique are these songs that they resemble a rainforest bird’s calls and bear no similarity to any other non-gibbon primate’s vocalizations.

 Researchers have studied the songs of black crested gibbons to understand how the songs can help identify differences between sexes, as well as between other crested gibbon species and subspecies, each of which is thought to have its own vocal patterns and notes.
 Males and females perform haunting duets, often at dawn and initiated from a tall tree on a high hill, in which the male grunts, squeals, and whistles, while the female sings out in rising notes and twitters.
 Whether performed alone or in pairs, these elaborate songs are thought to play an essential role in defending territories, protecting food resources, mating, and strengthening bonds between pairs and within a family.